Arabio29/Arabio29/README.md

 ## I am a software developer

 - 👨‍💻 I specialize in both Frontend and Backend development, using the most popular technologies.
-- 📚 I'm all about Frontend and Backend technologies 😅
 - 💪🏼 Future goals: Learn more technologies - Never stop creating new ideas.

 ---